 The market demands are more like “Have it your way!” for modern approach to authentication…that’s why many of the one-trick ponies that can only do one thing for certain apps will become obsolete or acquired as Access Management vendors will face the complex reality that enterprises who want modern authentication will also want access that’s pervasive, connected and continuous – not just 2FA or SSO.

-The RSA Global Incident Response team will share a real-world, technical case study demonstrating how it used RSA NetWitness® Suite to contain and remediate a sophisticated attack perpetrated by the threat actor group Carbanak (also known as FIN7).
+The RSA Global Incident Response team will share a real-world, technical case study demonstrating how it used RSA NetWitness® Platform to contain and remediate a sophisticated attack perpetrated by the threat actor group Carbanak (also known as FIN7).
 You’ll come away with proven methods for threat hunting and incident response, as well as an in-depth understanding of how Carbanak intrusions tend to take place, so that you know what to look for in your own environment.